auctumnus/sce.js/README.md

 ```bash
 npm install sce
 ```
-Otherwise, you should be able to ``git clone`` the repository and require it as desired.
 It can also be used in non-Node browser-based projects through [unpkg](https://unpkg.com), as so:
 ```html
 <script src="unpkg.com/sce"></script>